10 THINGS TO KNOW ABOUT

 - All technical communications with the client

-- Breaking the project requirements down into features and further subdividing features into tasks
+- Breaking milestone requirements into higher level features, and further subdividing features into well-defined development tasks

 - Assigning tasks to developers on the team (and verifying that tasks are completed correctly and completely)